 I succussed 40 times, dumped most of it out, refilled with bottled water to the half-way point, succussed 40 times again, kept doing this procedure of dumping out, refilling and succussing for 6 times altogether, and gave her many doses of that with 10 succussions before each dose and within almost no time, maybe two hours, she was back to normal, back to being her old self!
 It was miraculous!!!
 It was the biggest miracle I’d ever seen!

 Since I had to label the bottle, I said, “What should we call it?”
 She said, “Who cares!”
 I said, “Fine!”
-So I labeled it “Who Cares 6C”.
+So I labelled it “Who Cares 6C”.
 I have to tell you that I needed to give that remedy for a long time, possibly weeks!
-I had to plus the bottle (raise the potency) many times going forward (which you’d expect with a 6C since it’s such a low potency) and there were times I wondered if we would go on forever with this, but, eventually she made a complete recovery.
+I had to plus the bottle (raise the potency) many times going forward (which you’d expect with a 6C since it’s such a low potency) and there were times I wondered if we would go on forever with this, but, eventually, she made a complete recovery.
 I held on to “Who Cares” for a long time before finally throwing it away.
 Thank goodness I knew about “autopathic prescribing” (making a remedy from your own body) or what would we have done?
 I shudder to think!
 You should also read my article, “How To Make Your Own Remedy” which is on my website: https://ElaineLewis.hpathy.com.

 I should add that this same reasoning applies when the etiological remedy should be given!
 That means, do you know what caused your complaint?
 Then that’s the remedy!
 It’s almost always a drug.
 Make a remedy out of one of the capsules or pills.
 See my aforementioned article for directions.
 If it was something you ate, you can conceivably make a remedy out of the food if the usual remedies haven’t worked.
 OR, you can spit into an ounce of water, swish it around and then make a remedy out of that as described before.